 - if a shareholder makes an election to participate in the BOP and also a separate election to participate in the DRP, the BOP election will have priority over the DRP election to the extent there is any conflict.

-ANZ announced an intention to neutralise the impact of the shares allocated under the DRP.
+ANZ announced an intention to neutralise the impact of the shares allocated under the DRP for the 2017 Interim Dividend.
 DRP participants do not need to take any action in respect of this in order to receive shares under the DRP.

-The neutralisation of the DRP is expected to involve shares being purchased on-market during the DRP Pricing Period by a third party appointed by ANZ.
-To the extent that the on-market purchase is not able to be completed for any reason, then ANZ will issue new shares to meet its obligations under the DRP.
+The neutralisation of the DRP involved shares being purchased on-market during the DRP Pricing Period by a third party appointed by ANZ.

 Dividend donations to charity